christophermh44/IFPlayer/README.md

 4. **(Optional) Sound processing with JSSP**

   IFPlayer can be plugged to [JSSP](http://jssp.c-mh.fr).
+You will have to download JSSP script and create your own sound processing on your server.
 Read JSSP documentation to know how to provide the JSSP settings URL.
 If you don't use JSSP, IFPlayer will omit it.

 5. **Detailed settings (ifpsettings.json)**